-9.13.23 build filters
+9.13.23 build_filters

-Resource.build_filters (self, filters=None)

-Allows for the filtering of applicable objects.
+Resource.build_filters (self, filters=None) Allows for the filtering of applicable objects.
+This needs to be implemented at the user level.
 ModelResource includes a full working version specific to Django's Models.

 9.13.24 apply_sorting